mayankomar71/node_assignment_imageupload/README.md

 # node_assignment_imageupload

-I have done image uploading in node using busboy module
+I have done image uploading in node using busboy module and base64 module